 Swimming: Swimming is permitted in Haviland Lake, however, mucky shores may make access somewhat difficult.

 Trails: Haviland Lake is well connected to several trails of varying length and difficulty in the San Juan National Forest.
-The dense network of trails south and east of Haviland Lake provides opportunities for hiking, mountain biking, and horseback riding.
-A commercial horse stable is located near the junction of US-550 and Haviland Lake Road, which typically offers equestrian rides during all seasons.
+The dense network of trails south and east of the lake provides opportunities for hiking, mountain biking, and horseback riding.
+A commercial horse stable is located near the junction of US-550 and Haviland Lake Road, which typically offers equestrian rides year-round.

 The Forebay Lake Trail is a popular, scenic 1-mile route, which provides easy travel to another remote fishing lake.
 Beyond this, a few interpretive trails in the area have posted information on the local railroad and mining history.